Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: MAIN RESULTS

 where the constant $C_1(\gamma,c_0)$ depends only upon $c_0$ and $\gamma$.
 Moreover, for $n$ large enough

-\end{theorem} \textbf{Discussion.} Proof of \Cref{prop:lower_bounds} is provided in \Cref{sec:proof_lower_bound}, together with some simple numerical simulations which indicate the tightness of the lower bound \eqref{eq:variance_lower_bound}.
-Note that the bound \eqref{eq:Kolmogorov_lower_bound} reveals that the distribution of $\sqrt{n}(\bar\theta_{n} - \thetas)$ can not be approximated by $\mathcal{N}(0,\Sigma_{\infty})$ with the rate faster than $1/n^{1-\gamma}$.
-Moreover, it shows that the rate of normal approximation in \Cref{cor:berry-esseen} can not be improved when $\gamma \in [3/4;1)$.
-This fact is extremely important when taking into account the bootstrap validity result of \Cref{th:bootstrap_validity} and normal approximation in \Cref{th:bound_kolmogorov_dist_pr_sigma_n}.
-Indeed, both results suggests that the rates of normal approximation of order up to $1/\sqrt{n}$ can be achieved when $\gamma \to 1$, but they require to consider another covariance matrix $\Sigma_n$, corresponding to the linearized recurrence in \eqref{eq:sigma_n_def}.
-At the same time, in the regime $\gamma \to 1$, the approximation by $\mathcal{N}(0,\Sigma_{\infty})$ can be too slow.
+\end{theorem} \textbf{Discussion.} Proof of \Cref{prop:lower_bounds} is provided in \Cref{sec:proof_lower_bound}, along with simple numerical simulations indicating the tightness of the lower bound \eqref{eq:variance_lower_bound}.
+Note that the bound \eqref{eq:Kolmogorov_lower_bound} shows that the distribution of $\sqrt{n}(\bar\theta_{n} - \thetas)$ cannot be approximated by $\mathcal{N}(0,\Sigma_{\infty})$ at a rate faster than $1/n^{1-\gamma}$.
+Moreover, it shows that the rate of normal approximation in \Cref{cor:berry-esseen} cannot be improved when $\gamma \in [3/4, 1)$.
+This fact is extremely important when considering the bootstrap validity result in \Cref{th:bootstrap_validity} and the normal approximation in \Cref{th:bound_kolmogorov_dist_pr_sigma_n}.
+Indeed, both results suggest that normal approximation rates of order up to $1/\sqrt{n}$ can be achieved as $\gamma \to 1$, but they require using a different covariance matrix $\Sigma_n$, corresponding to the linearized recurrence in \eqref{eq:sigma_n_def}.
+At the same time, in the regime $\gamma \to 1$, the approximation by $\mathcal{N}(0, \Sigma_{\infty})$ can be too slow.
 It is an interesting and, to the best of our knowledge, open question to provide lower bounds analogous to \Cref{prop:lower_bounds} which show the tightness of other summands in \Cref{cor:berry-esseen} in the regime $1/2 < \gamma < 3/4$.

-\section{Conclusion}
+\section{CONCLUSION}

 In our paper, we performed the fully non-asymptotic analysis of the multiplier bootstrap procedure for SGD applied to strongly convex minimization problems.
 We showed that the algorithm can achieve approximation rates in convex distances of order up to $1/\sqrt{n}$.
 We highlight the fact that the validity of the multiplier bootstrap procedure does not require one to consider Berry-Esseen bounds with the asymptotic covariance matrix $\Sigma_{\infty}$, which is in sharp contrast to the methods that require direct estimation of $\Sigma_{\infty}$.